 This course covers principles and applications of whole numbers, fractions, decimals, percents, ratio, proportions, measurements, statistics, basic algebra, and geometry.
 The metric system, the apothecary system, and conversion between systems are presented.
-Allied health applications are discussed.
-A student who fails MATH110CR will be withdrawn from the corequisite course.
-Prerequisites: None; Co-requisite: VN103CR
+Allied health applications are

 MATH1310: Contemporary Mathematics

 In this course, students will learn the theory and application of number sets, logic, numeration systems, number theory and sequencing, equations-inequalities and problem solving, functions and graphs, abstract mathematical systems, probability, and statistics.
 Prerequisites: None